eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 So, we wonder:
 > For which problems can we achieve a polynomial speedup over the standard DP algorithm?
 And when is the standard DP algorithm already optimal?

-In our [latest work](https://arxiv.org/abs/2309.04683), we provide an answer to this question for certain kinds of DP problems, specifically for $k$-dimensional Least Weighted Subsequence ($$k\text{D}\hspace{1mm}\text{LWS}$$) DP problems.
+In our [latest work](https://arxiv.org/abs/2309.04683), we provide an answer to this question for certain kinds of DP problems, specifically for $k$-dimensional Least Weighted Subsequence ($k\text{D}\hspace{1mm}\text{LWS}$) DP problems.

 We prove that achieving a polynomial speedup for $k\text{D}\hspace{1mm}\text{LWS}$ depends on the cost of transitioning from one DP state to another.
-This cost is expressed as a matrix in two dimensions or a tensor in higher dimensions.
+This cost is expressed as a matrix in two dimensions or, analogously, a tensor in higher dimensions.
 If this cost tensor has constant rank, then it *is possible* to achieve a polynomial speedup but if the rank is slightly greater than constant, a polynomial speedup *is impossible*.

 This is a beautiful result: if the cost tensor has a simple structure, i.e. constant rank, we can exploit it to solve the problem faster.
 But once the rank becomes slightly more complex, there is a naturally occurring barrier that makes it impossible to solve the problem any faster.
 This suggests there is some inherent difference between a constant and super-constant rank, a fundamental transition point where the computation goes from fast to slow.